ecerroni/mongo-search-parameters/README.md

 ### contains
 `name_contains: 'Mark Twain'`: the field name in the db is a string and contains the substring 'Mark Twain'.
 Mark twain, mark twain, mark Twain, etc. would be returned.
 It is case insentitive

+### containsIndex
+`name_containsIndex: 'Mark Twain'`: like `name_contains` but uses indexes.
+Do not forget to set a text index on the field `name` and that the MongoDB version you use supports text indexes as well

 ### containss
 `name_contains: 'Mark'`: the field name in the db is a string and contains the substring 'Mark Twain'.
 Mark Twain, would be returned while mark Twain will not.
 It is case sensitive

+### containssIndex
+`name_containssIndex: 'Mark Twain'`: like `name_containss` but uses indexes.
+Do not forget to set a text index on the field `name` and that the MongoDB version you use supports text indexes as well

 ### matches
 `name_matches: 'Mark Sculby'`: the field name in the db is a string and matches the substring 'Mark' OR the substring 'Sculby'.
 Mark Johnson, Vincent Skulby, etc. would be returned.
 It is case insentitive

+### matchesIndex
+`name_matchesIndex: 'Mark Twain'`: like `name_matches` but uses indexes.
+Do not forget to set a text index on the field `name` and that the MongoDB version you use supports text indexes as well

 ### matchess
 `name_matchess: 'Mark Sculby'`: the field name in the db is a string and matches the substring 'Mark' OR the substring 'Sculby'.
 Mark Johnson, Vincent Skulby, etc. would be returned while mark Johnson would not.
 It is case sentitive

+### matchessIndex
+`name_matchessIndex: 'Mark Twain'`: like `name_matchess` but uses indexes.
+Do not forget to set a text index on the field `name` and that the MongoDB version you use supports text indexes as well

 ## ne
 `age_ne: 21`: the field age does not equal to 21.
 Can be used with any field type.